christoofar/asterisk/README.md

 # Running in Docker (no need to build this image)

-A barebones server can be started this way by grabbing the latest image straight from Docker Hub:
+A barebones server can be started this way by grabbing the latest image straight from Docker Hub (the first time you run this, do not use the -d option):

 ``docker run -p 5060:5060/udp -p 4569:4569/udp --name asterisk christoofar/asterisk``